Arnold45202/MyPortfolio/README.md

 [1.0.6] - 19/01/2024
 added a new project that i collabed with my friends this summer which is a gambling called riskit

+[1.0.7] - 02/02/2024
+changed the favicon into JW, and i also fixed the about us page now the picture is consistently to the right of it, and i also changed the website

 ## Errors yet to be fixed

 18/01/2024 - when i go onto projects the nav bar moves a little bit, small error yet to be fixed right now